juanerudev/juanerudev/README.md

 🌐 I'm a backend developer in training with a solid foundation in programming, data structures, relational databases, and API design.
 Although I don't have formal work experience, I have worked on personal and academic projects where I have applied best development practices, version control with Git, and technologies such as Node.js, Express, MongoDB, and .NET Core.

 <h2>📚 | Education</h2>
-<p>As an engineer committed to lifelong learning, my academic path is both active and aspirational.
-Having achieved my bachelor's degree, I'm now advancing through my master's program, with the ultimate goal of attaining a doctoral degree.</p><br>
+<p>As a technologist in software analysis and development committed to continuous learning, my academic journey is both active and ambitious.
+I am currently pursuing and close to completing my undergraduate degree in Computer Engineering, with the goal of obtaining a specialization in web development after finishing my studies.</p><br>

 <div align="center">
   <table style="margin-left: auto; margin-right: auto;">